 The university received its first students in Odense in September 1966 and has today 29,600 students.
 Faculty of Health Sciences participates in the DCAcademy.

 The university was founded in 1974 and has 19,975 students.
 The Faculty of Medicine participates in the DCAcademy.

-A networking platform supporting a national diabetes research strategy that is rational and science-based strengthening both basic and clinical research within diabetes.
+A networking platform supporting a national diabetes and endocrine research strategy that is rational and science-based strengthening both basic and clinical research.